tymofiivoitenko/SplitStonesIntoPiles/README.md

-Specification: Given an array of stone weights, split them into 2 piles with minimal weight difference
+Task: Given an array of stone weights, split them into 2 piles with minimal weight difference

 ## Solution